 Cows Suffer on Dairy Farms

-Cows have a natural lifespan of about 20 years and can produce milk for eight or nine years.(4) However, the stress caused by the conditions on factory farms leads to disease, lameness, and reproductive problems that render cows worthless to the dairy industry by the time that they’re 4 or 5 years old, at which time they are sent to be slaughtered.(5,6)
+Cows have a natural lifespan of about 20 years and can produce milk for eight or nine years.6 However, the stress caused by the conditions on factory farms leads to disease, lameness, and reproductive problems that render cows worthless to the dairy industry by the time that they’re 4 or 5 years old, at which time they are sent to be slaughtered.7

 Painful inflammation of the mammary glands, or mastitis, is common among cows raised for their milk, and it is one of dairy farms’ most frequently cited reasons for sending cows to slaughter.
 There are about 150 bacteria that can cause the disease, one of which is E. coli.14Symptoms are not always visible, so milk’s somatic cell count (SCC) is checked to determine whether the milk is infected.
 Somatic cells include white blood cells and skin cells that are normally shed from the lining of the udder.
 As in humans, white blood cells—also known as “pus”—are produced as a means of combating infection.
-The SCC of healthy milk is below 100,000 cells per milliliter; however, the dairy industry is allowed to combine milk from all the cows in a herd in order to arrive at a “bulk tank” somatic cell count (BTSCC).(13) Milk with a maximum BTSCC of 750,000 cells per milliliter can be sold.(14) A BTSCC of 700,000 or more generally indicates that two-thirds of the cows in the herd are suffering from udder infections.(15)
+The SCC of healthy milk is below 100,000 cells per milliliter; however, the dairy industry is allowed to combine milk from all the cows in a herd in order to arrive at a “bulk tank” somatic cell count (BTSCC).15 Milk with a maximum BTSCC of 750,000 cells per milliliter can be sold.16 A BTSCC of 600,000 or more generally indicates that more than two-thirds of the cows in the herd are suffering from udder infections.17

 The Veal Connection